Interview Island: Administration

 Politically, Interview Island, along with the neighbouring Interview Group of islands, is part of Mayabunder Taluk, a sub-district of India.

 Transportation

 Travel to the island is by dinghy through Austen Strait from Mayabunder, taking 3 hours.

 Demographics

 There is only one village, located at the eastern part of the island.

-According to the 2011 census of India, the island has one households.
+According to the 2011 census of India, the island has only one household.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 100%.

 The island was opened to tourists in the year 1997, it is entirely abandoned.
 Just a few forest wardens, policemen and coast guards are posted here in order to keep poachers at a safe distance.